Constitutie van de Postunie van de Staten van het Amerikaanse Werelddeel, Spanje en Portugal

 Preamble

-The undersigned plenipotentiary representatives of the governments of member countries or territories of the Postal Union of the Americas, Spain and Portugal mutually agree to adopt these General Regulations pursuant to Article 18, paragraph 2, of the Constitution, to ensure its enforcement and to govern Union operations.
+The undersigned plenipotentiary representatives of the governments of the member countries and territories of the Postal Union of the Americas, Spain and Portugal adopt these General Regulations by unanimous consent, pursuant to Article 18, paragraph 2 of the Constitution adopted in Montevideo in 2007, to ensure its enforcement and to govern Union operations.

 CHAPTER